nityanbhorde/Battleship/README.md

 "# Battleship"

-This is an implementation of the classic game Battleship that allows you to play computer oppenents of varying difficulty in the terminal.
+This is an implementation of the classic game Battleship that allows you to play computer oppenents in the terminal.
+There are varying difficulties that can be played to match your skill at the game, even if you have no clue what you're doing.

 --Classes--